Craig Gillespie: Career

-Gillespie directed several episodes, including the pilot, of the first season of Steven Spielberg and Diablo Cody's television series The United States of Tara.
+Gillespie directed several episodes, including the pilot, of the first season of Steven Spielberg and Diablo Cody's television series United States of Tara.
 He was set to re-team with Lars and the Real Girl lead actor Ryan Gosling for Dallas Buyers Club, a film telling the true story of Ron Woodroof, an electrician given six months to live after he was diagnosed with AIDS, but used a variety of drugs which he smuggled to other AIDS patients to live for another six years.
 However, the directing job instead went to Jean-Marc Vallée and Matthew McConaughey as Ron Woodroof.
 In March 2010, it was announced that Gillespie would direct the Fright Night remake, starring Colin Farrell, Anton Yelchin and Toni Collette for the lead roles.
 Gillespie and Sam Worthington won the 2009 Australians in Film Breakthrough Award.

 In 2011, he directed the music video for Kid Cudi's single, "No One Believes Me".
 Gillespie finalized his contract to direct an adaptation of Pride and Prejudice and Zombies on 18 April 2011. but he later left the film.
 In April 2014, it was announced that Gillespie would direct the film The Finest Hours about the Coast Guard who tries to save the crews of two oil tankers in 1952.
 Chris Pine, Casey Affleck, Josh Stewart, Graham McTavish and Kyle Gallner star in the film for Walt Disney Pictures.
 The sets for the film were made in Quincy, Massachusetts.

 Gillespie directed I, Tonya (2017), a biographical film about figure skater Tonya Harding, starring Margot Robbie, Sebastian Stan and Allison Janney.
 In December 2018, it was announced that Gillespie would replace Alex Timbers (due to the latter's scheduling conflicts) as director for Disney's live-action spin-off of One Hundred and One Dalmatians titled Cruella, with Emma Stone portraying Cruella de Vil; the film premiered on May 28, 2021.
 In June 2021, it was announced that he would return to direct a sequel to Cruella.

 In April 2022, Gillespie signed on to direct a film adaptation of Ben Mezrich's book The Antisocial Network, about the GameStop short squeeze for Metro-Goldwyn-Mayer.
 The film, entitled Dumb Money, was released on September 22, 2023, by Sony Pictures Releasing.
 In April 2024, Gillespie entered negotiations to direct the DC Studios superhero film Supergirl, set in the DC Universe (DCU).
 In May, he was confirmed to direct the film set for release on June 26, 2026.